 Sensitive personal information

 Sometimes we may need to collect sensitive information from you such as your health information (including your Covid 19 vaccination status), biometrics or criminal record.
 We collect sensitive information only with your prior permission and if it is relevant to your interaction with us; or we may do so when we are allowed or required by law.
-For example, we may collect health or biometric information as part of a job application and we may also collect health information when we investigate a safety incident or in the form of dietary requirements for an event.
-We collect your criminal history information if you apply for a role with us and if you are required to obtain an Aviation Security Identitification Card (ASIC) as part of your employment.
+For example, we may collect health or biometric information as part of a job application, and we may also collect health information when we investigate a safety incident or in the form of dietary requirements for an event.
+We collect your criminal history information if you apply for a role with us and if you are required to obtain an Aviation Security Identification Card (ASIC) as part of your employment.

 How do we collect personal information?